khanmustaaq/Formula-1-2024-Season-Analysis/README.md

 - **Visa Cash App RB:** Tsunoda outperforms Ricciardo initially, while Lawson shows improvement after replacing Ricciardo mid-season.
 - **Williams:** Albon is consistently ahead of Sargeant, with Colapinto narrowing the gap after replacing Sargeant.
 - **Alpine:** Gasly outperforms Ocon consistently, with Doohan’s debut at Abu Dhabi showing a learning curve.

-### Track-Specific Strengths
-- **Circuit-Specific Performance:** Drivers like Verstappen excel on high-speed tracks (e.g., Monza, Silverstone), while Norris and Piastri show strength on street circuits (e.g., Monaco, Singapore).
-- **Team Advantages:** Teams like Red Bull and McLaren demonstrate track-specific strengths, with Red Bull dominating in Austria and McLaren excelling in Miami and Hungary.

 ## Contribution
 This project is open for contributions.
 If you’d like to add new analyses, improve visualizations, or fix bugs, please fork the repository, make your changes, and submit a pull request.